Weight Loss: Effective Dietary Rebalancing

 • For a balanced meal, divide your plate into three parts.
 Fill half with vegetables, a quarter with lean proteins, and a quarter with complex carbohydrates.

-• Use measuring tools to control portions of foods like grains, pasta and nuts and avoid overeating.
+• Use measuring tools to control food portions like cereals, pasta, and nuts to avoid overeating.

 Even with the best intentions, it is possible to make mistakes when implementing a dietary rebalancing.
 Here are some of the most common mistakes and how to avoid them.